jcreedcmu/workbench-doc/workbench-doc.md

 ## Data Organization

 The workbench should support persistent storage of user content.
+This includes lean files, as well as relevant metadata and user settings.
+For example, users may wish to save their progress through interactive games.

+The workbench should make it easy to backup all such persistent content.

 The workbench's conception of "what a Lean project is" should be as close as possible to what it is when someone uses Lean normally on